TheDread-Pirate-Roberts/random_stuff_I_will_forget/home_server_setup.md

 ```
 #### Minimize attack surface area
 Go into your routers settings and turn off any extra ports you have open.
 For me I had my macbooks_local_ip:5001 open to test a caddy server.
 Hackers run port scans for fun.
 Don't give them anymore attack surface area.

+#### Make sure your network has a secure password
+Use complex passwords (e.g., "P@ssw0rd!"): Brute forcing complex passwords takes a longgg time.

+8 characters: months to years.
+10 characters: centuries to millennia. (you dead)
+12 characters or more: billions of years or more.
+(Earth dead)

+**But DPR, what if they use a super computer?**
+If we assume a supercomputer that can perform 2 trillion calculations per second & assume you lock it up with a 10-digit complex password that includes a combination of uppercase letters, lowercase letters, digits, and special characters.

+Number of possible combinations for a 10-digit password with 80 possible characters: 80^10 = approximately 1.02 x 10^20.
+Cool?

+Take that and divide the total number of combinations by the computing power of the supercomputer:
+(1.02 x 10^20) / (2 x 10^12) = 5.1 x 10^7 seconds. **AKA 1.6 years**

+If you double it and make it a 20 digit complex password and throw 2 teraflopys at it => 180 trillon years (Milkyway dead)